Cooke County Record

 The development required the city, GEDC, and Verdad Real Estate to navigate a 1940s deed restriction and relocate several existing businesses from the 10-parcel site.
 Demolition began in early 2025.

 TxDOT's $482 million Phase 2 expansion from Highway 82 to the Oklahoma border is underway, with Phase 3 set to begin in May 2026.
-The project will widen I-35 from four lanes to six with continuous frontage roads and two new Red River bridges.
+The project will widen I-35 from four lanes to six with continuous frontage roads and two new Red River bridges — infrastructure that has already attracted major commercial tenants and is expected to keep doing so.

-Goodies on Commerce, opened in 2020 by Chris and Amy Hamilton at 111 N. Commerce St., has earned a loyal following for its charcuterie boards, gourmet paninis, and Bananas Foster French Toast.
-The Hamiltons recently expanded into the adjacent storefront and are building out the new space.
+Downtown Gainesville's commercial fabric is also thickening.
+Goodies on Commerce, the gourmet shop at 111 N. Commerce St. opened in 2020 by Chris and Amy Hamilton, recently expanded into the adjacent storefront and is building out the new space.

-The Gainesville Farmers Market — which underwent a $2 million renovation in 2018-2019 that added a permanent stage, artificial turf lawn, and outdoor gaming area — now operates one Saturday per month from March through December as a producer-only venue at 201 N. Chestnut St. Food trucks including Japanese Cowboy, Love of Food, and Rico's Tacos are regular fixtures.
+The Gainesville Farmers Market — which underwent a $2 million renovation in 2018-2019 that added a permanent stage, artificial turf lawn, and outdoor gaming area — now operates one Saturday per month from March through December as a producer-only venue at 201 N. Chestnut St., giving local producers and food trucks a recurring storefront downtown.

 Gainesville's population has grown to 18,107, up more than 5 percent since the 2020 census.
 The I-35 corridor is projected to see an 82 percent population increase by 2040.